 Looking ahead in our study

-Over the past 2 years, SRI has collaborated with ATD and eight community colleges with strong OER programs to examine how the adoption of openly licensed materials enables and drives open educational practices and culturally responsive teaching.
+Over the past two years, SRI has collaborated with ATD and eight community colleges with strong OER programs to examine how the adoption of openly licensed materials enables and drives open educational practices and culturally responsive teaching.
 Following the conclusion of the study in spring 2022, we will release a full report of our findings as well as a framework on these teaching and learning practices.
 We hope these learnings may be used by colleges to guide future efforts in implementing open education in their institutions.

 2 Bali, M., Cronin, C., & Jhangiani, R. S. (2020).
 Framing open educational practices from a social justice perspective.
 Journal of Interactive Media in Education, 1(10), 1–12. https://doi.org/10.5334/jime.565